US-1 Trucks: Vehicles - changes and variations

 All post-US-1 Box trailers have the 6mm long ridge described above too.
 So far no tank trailers are known with this.

 There were lots of color and detail variations.
-For example the 'Benskins' box trailer can have a plain white or plain gray base, or come with a white base with round black circles painted at the base of the support legs - presumably to resemble small tires?
+For example, the 'Bekins' box trailer can have a plain white or plain gray base, or come with a white base with round black circles painted at the base of the support legs - presumably to resemble small tires?

 Lots of other trailers including Gravel trailers can be found with this detail, which is thought to be on early versions and quickly discontinued to cut costs.

 On the 'Allied' box trailer the number '1' appears in a shield on the diagonal white line of the road that rises towards the front of the trailer.
 One some this shield appears at a disappearing angle, so that it appears flat on the surface of the painted road.
 On others it appears to face towards the side of the truck so that more of the number can be viewed.